ManriCamachoP/AeroDB/README.md

 1. Explore the files in the `web_scraping` folder to review the code used for web scraping.
 2. The CSV format database is available in the `database` folder.
-3. Use the Cypher queries in `neo4j_queries.cypher` to interact with Neo4j.
+3. Use the SQL queries in `mysql_queries.sql` to interact with the MySQL database.

+## Data Sources

+The data used in this project has been obtained through web scraping from the following sources:

+1. [Example Source 1](https://www.examplesource1.com): Information about airport schedules.
+2. [Example Source 2](https://www.examplesource2.com): Details on airport geographical locations.
+3. [Example Source 3](https://www.examplesource3.com): Data on associated airlines.

+Please note that it is important to review and adhere to the terms of use or licensing agreements specified by the websites you scrape data from.
+Respect their policies and regulations to ensure ethical and legal data usage.

 ## License